mahima1820/Circos-Plot/README.md

 First of all we build the basic chromosome ideogram and take my deg file that contains log2 fold change values and p values

-Intersect deg gene name with biomaRT 'hgnc_symbol' gene name and then plot the circos plot
+Intersect deg gene name with biomaRT 'hgnc_symbol' gene name and then plot the circos plot.
+WE can track the upregulates and down regulated genes from the plot

 output:

 ![circos](https://user-images.githubusercontent.com/110675838/198817920-2894168a-362c-4d61-9e80-626b88b3cbe5.png)
+we can see the outer most circle is showing the choromosomes numbers as X Y etc...and subsequently the inner circles shows the genes which are expressed at the respective positions